gekoke/magit-file-icons/README.md

 # Commentary

-This package uses [nerd-icons.el](https://github.com/rainstormstudio/nerd-icons.el) to render icons.
-Currently, this is the only supported icon backend.
+This package uses [nerd-icons.el](https://github.com/rainstormstudio/nerd-icons.el) by default to render icons, but if nerd-icons is not found, it will attempt to use [all-the-icons.el](https://github.com/domtronn/all-the-icons.el) instead.
+Currently, these are the only supported backends.

-The author is not opposed to adding additional icon backends — such as [all-the-icons.el](https://github.com/domtronn/all-the-icons.el) or [vscode-icons-emacs](https://github.com/jojojames/vscode-icon-emacs) — in the future.
+The author is not opposed to adding additional icon backends — such as [vscode-icons-emacs](https://github.com/jojojames/vscode-icon-emacs) — in the future.